xiaoyunyang/xiaoyunyang.github.io/content/about.md

 I'm a software engineer and tech entrepreneur.
 I'm excited by opportunities that let me develop elegant solutions for obvious problems where there are no obvious solutions.
 I believe in automating wherever possible, and leveraging existing technology to quickly bootstrap solutions.
 My mantra is trial and error, which I apply to both building a startup as well as living a fulfilling life.

-I live in Washington DC and in the past, I lived in NYC; Pittsburgh; Shanghai, China; and Bonn, Germany.
+I live in Washington DC.
 I have a full time job and a side hustle.
 I'm a government employee by day, tech entrepreneur by night.
 I'd like to make my side hustle my main hustle.
 In my spare time I like to read programming books and write articles about programming on Medium.

 Here are some details about me: